 Co-doing it right with GitHub

 Its been a year since I’m using GitHub and all I have to say is, how the hell I was able to code earlier!
-Too loud? you may reconsider after reading the entire article.
-Unlike my earlier posts, this post is for programmers ( and also my first brief tutorial), so if you’re NOT one of us (developers/programmers/coders/nerds/geeks), thanks for visiting my blog, you may want to read my previous articles. :)
+Too loud?
+You may reconsider after reading the entire article.
+Unlike my earlier posts, this post is for programmers ( and also my first brief tutorial).

 DISCLAIMER: This article is not a brief tutorial on Git Version Control System (or VCS in general), there are many places on web where you can learn it from beginning.
 Instead, I’ll be focusing here on GitHub (with some parts of Git, obviously) and how to make it work for your next project.

-Git is a distributed version control system, distributed in a sense that many developers (irrelevant of their location) can work on same code, since there is no central server where developers have to push or pull the changes to and from.
-It was created originally created by Linus Torvalds (yes! the same awesome guy who created Linux) primarily for using it as VCS for Linux Kernel Development.
+Git is a distributed version control system, distributed in a sense that many developers (irrelevant of their location) can work on same code, since there is no central server where developers have to push or pull the changes.
+It was created originally created by Linus Torvalds (yes! same Linus who created Linux) primarily for using it as VCS for Linux Kernel Development.
 Git is open source and fairly easy to learn and use, so it became popular over the course of time and currently large number of projects use it (including Android, Chromium, and many more).

 Now, GitHub is a service built on top of Git.
 It adds the social capabilities to Git which makes it easy for many developers to work on a common project.
 It hosts all your code in a public repository which then can be shared with the world.
 Developers can collaborate on a project or they can fork a repository and contribute to the project.
 So, you get the point here?
 GitHub is more about “socially coding”, of course you can keep your code private as per your needs.